 Program Prerequisites: Program prerequisites vary.
 Most programs, however, require you to be 18 years old, have a high-school diploma or GED, possess a valid driver’s license, and show a passing algebra grade.

 On-the-Job Experience: While on the job, you will gain an understanding of electrical standards, as well as math and scientific principles.
 Electricians need keen eyesight and good hand-eye coordination, as well as proper time management skills.
 They must demonstrate good customer service skills, work independently, maintain good physical endurance, and use logical problem-solving techniques.
 Electricians also learn how to read blueprints, circuit diagrams, and other technical documents.

 Georgia Electrician Certification Exam Details

 Georgia requires you to pass an exam to obtain an electrical contractor license.
-Administered through PSI, you must pay a $30 exam fee.
+Administered through PSI, you must pay a $30 application fee.
 Once you submit the appropriate paperwork and application, the licensing board will notify you within 45 days if you're approved to take the exam.

-The Class I exam contains 15 pre-test questions and 155 questions total.
-The Class II exam contains 22 pre-test questions and 162 questions total.
+The Class I Restricted exam contains 15 pre-test questions and 155 questions total.
+The Class II Non-restricted exam contains 22 pre-test questions and 162 questions total.
 Both open-book exams feature multiple-choice questions.
 You must score at least a 70% to pass.

 The exams cover topics such as: